wangfeishsh/baocy/docker-engine.md

 ......

 Docker Engine provides the core Docker technology that enables images and containers.
 As the last step in your installation, you ran the docker run hello-world command.
 The command you ran had three parts.

 ![](https://docs.docker.com/engine/getstarted/tutimg/container_explainer.png)

+Build your own image